Generative Modeling by Inclusive Neural Random Fields with Applications in Image Generation and Anomaly Detection

 \section{Introduction}

-\IEEEPARstart{O}{ne} of the core research problems in machine learning is learning with probabilistic models, which can be broadly classified into two classes - directed and undirected graphical models \cite{frey2005comparison,koller2009probabilistic}.
-Apart from the topology difference, an easy way to tell an undirected model from a directed model is that an undirected model involves the normalizing constant (also called the partition function in physics), while the directed model is self-normalized.
-Recently, significant progress has been made on learning with deep generative models (DGMs), which generally refer to probabilistic models with multiple layers of stochastic or deterministic variables.
-There have emerged a bundle of deep directed models, such as variational AutoEncoders (VAEs) \cite{kingma2014auto-encoding}, generative adversarial networks (GANs) \cite{goodfellow2014generative} and so on.
+\IEEEPARstart{G}{enerative} modeling is a way of statistical modeling that describes a joint probability distribution over target variables and has many applications in practice.
+Recently, significant progress has been made on learning with deep generative models (DGMs), which usually refer to probabilistic models defined using multiple-layer neural networks (NNs).
+There have emerged a bundle of deep directed generative models, such as variational AutoEncoders (VAEs) \cite{kingma2014auto-encoding}, generative adversarial networks (GANs) \cite{goodfellow2014generative,nowozin2016f-gan} and so on.